Allwinner H3 boards¶

 You find some differentiation criteria regarding supported H3 devices as well as an overview/history of H3 software support in our forums or use Jean-Luc’s nice comparison table (both slightly outdated since more H3 devices have been released in the meantime)

-Armbian legacy images for H3 devices are based on Allwinner’s 3.4.39 BSP/Android kernel with +100 patches on top to fix countless security issues and to add features (we’re using 3.4.112 at the time of this writing).
-This kernel supports nearly all SoC features and thanks to the awesome linux-sunxi community we provide also HW accelerated video decoding with desktop images (please use the included mpv player, more app support is WiP).
+Armbian legacy images for H3 devices are based on Allwinner’s 3.4.39 BSP/Android kernel with +100 patches on top to fix countless security issues and to add features (we’re using 3.4.113 at the time of this writing).
+This kernel supports nearly all SoC features and thanks to the awesome linux-sunxi community we provide also HW accelerated video decoding with desktop images (please use the included mpv player for this).

 - CPU frequency settings are 240-912 MHz on NanoPi NEO, 240-1200 MHz on BPi M2+, NanoPi M1 and Beelink X2, 480-1200 MHz on OPi One/Lite and 480-1296 MHz on the other boards (cpufreq governor is interactive therefore the boards only increase CPU speed and consumption when needed).
 The differences are due to different voltage regulators and heat dissipation behaviour.